 All academic units undertaking program review are expected to make use and provide analysis of institutional data on their programs, courses, students, faculty, and budget in addressing program review questions.
-The Office of the Chancellor will provide data on the following subjects to all academic units conducting program review by the start of the Fall Semester in which the unit undertakes program review:
+The Office of the Provost will provide data on the following subjects to all academic units conducting program review by the start of the Fall Semester in which the unit undertakes program review:

 - Enrollments/Course Offerings